Skip to content Skip to footer

 Murder on Mind

-Was Gorey possessed by murder and death?
-Some of his favorite readings were Agatha Christie mystery novels, which, by definition, are about murder.
-Death takes no holiday in The Deranged Cousins —Rosemary Marsh, Mary Rosemarsh, and Marsh Maryrose, by name.
+Was Gorey preoccupied by murder and death?
+Some of his favorite reading were Agatha Christie mystery novels, which by definition are all about murder.
+Even a cursory reading of Gorey’s output justifies the question itself, Death takes no holiday in The Deranged Cousins .
+None of the titular cousinsRosemary Marsh, Mary Rosemarsh, and Marsh Maryrose, by name – survive the novel.
 In a quarrel while beach-combing one September afternoon, Mary struck Rose with a brown china door knob she had already found and killed her.

-There are twenty– six deaths in Gorey’s The Gashlycrumb Tinies!
-Most of them are caused by animals, accident, or the child’s poor judgement, but two are heinous murders:
+And of course, there are twenty- six deaths in Gorey’s The Gashlycrumb Tinies (1963)!
+While most of them are caused by animals, accident, or the child’s poor judgement, two are heinous murders:

 H is for Hector done in by a thug